ser-zag/hoopex/README.md

 - As a user, I want to track how far I am from my desired goals
 - As a user, I want to be able to save my basketball workout history to file (if I so choose)
 - As a user, I want to be able to load my basketball workout history from file (if I so choose)

+## Instructions for Grader
+- To add workout to the workout history you need to press button "Add Workout" and provide all the parameters of the workout
+- The second from the top right menus contain a Track Progress and Track Goal sections where you intuitively get the desired information
+- To access the visual graph, press the "Track Progress" button
+- In order to save progress, press button "Save Progress"
+- In order to save progress, press button "Load Progress"